Leveling up Web Performance with HTTP/3

 But if you add a secret to it, you might accidentally reveal the data that was encrypted.

-And tools to understand them.
-Understandably, they need to somewhat lower these requirements for debugging And testing, but it shouldn't surprise the user, basically.
+Understandably, they need to somewhat lower these requirements for debugging and testing, but it shouldn't surprise the user, basically.

-Yeah, I think that's a really important thing.
+I think that's a really important thing.

-Like you see, not just here, but in so many places, there's just a tension between usability and security.
+You see, not just here, but in so many places, there's just a tension between usability and security.

-But actually now you've described it in that way, Peter.
+But actually, now you've described it in that way, Peter.

-But yeah, it could be pretty bad if people were easily convinced to, you know, just open up Wireshark and hit record and stop and suddenly They leak things without understanding and it's a change of behavior in a tool that they might already be familiar with as well.
+But yeah, it could be pretty bad if people were easily convinced to just open up Wireshark and hit record and stop, and suddenly they leak things without understanding.

 And that's surprising or unexpected.

 Yeah, cool.
 I love that answer.
-It's not the answer I was expecting, but it's, it's, it's almost exactly the same what we have with Qlog as well.
+It's not the answer I was expecting.

-And there's, there's like in Qlog, we have the definitions of how to log the files and I had fields in there for most of the packets called the raw field.
+And I had fields in there for most of the packets called the raw field, like how to log the raw bytes.

-Like how to log the raw bytes.
-And there were people saying, you know, we should maybe keep that but maybe not explicitly mention it in the drafts.
+And there were people saying, you know, we should maybe keep that, but maybe not explicitly mention it in the drafts, or mention it like at one place and not with every individual frame, to make it a bit more obscure, right?

 And I think that's, that's kind of the same what you're saying here, you know, you want to allow it, but you don't want to make it too easy for people to do it or to do it by accident.